Certified Coach

 Hi!

-I’m Ruhee Shaikh—Certified Health Coach, corporate survivor, mom, wife, daughter, and the heart behind 360Health and Integrative Nutrition.
-If you’re a woman, and you’re here, you probably know exactly what it’s like to wear a dozen hats every single day.
-For years, I did too – and still do!
-As someone who wants to do it all, and do it well, I have committed to my career across four countries, raising a family, investing in constant learning (academic and otherwise!), saying yes to everything and everyone – until I couldn’t anymore.
+I’m Ruhee Shaikh—Certified Health Coach, corporate survivor, parent, partner, child, and the heart behind 360 Health and Integrative Nutrition.
+If you’re here, you probably know exactly what it’s like to wear a dozen hats every single day.
+For years, I did too—and still do!
+As someone who wants to experience it all, and do it well, I have committed to my career across four countries, raising a family, investing in constant learning, and saying yes to everything and everyone—until I couldn’t anymore.

 Unleash your infinite potential